dynamiteNing/Contact/README.md

   <h1>Contact</h1>
   <img src='./frontend/public/Contact.png' alt='Logo' width=100 height=50 />
   <p>A chat platform between artists and fans, just like JYP bubble or Lysn, which aims to let entertainment companies easily manage the contact between artists and their fans.</p>
+  <p>For the fans, they can enjoy communicating with their subscibed artists with chats just like ordinary one-to-one chat room; However, for the artists, they can enjoy communicating with their subsciption fans with a single chat just like one-to-many chat room.</p>
+  <p>By such design, Contact can offer a enjoyable yet maintainable chat platform for entertainment companies.</p>
   <!-- <a href="34.208.177.77"><strong>Link »</strong></a>
   <p>Sample Account
   <br />